Sciences

 Presentation

-The Biology and Ecology (BE) program of the Life Sciences (SV) degree is a multidisciplinary scientific program focused on the knowledge of organisms (of all types: animals, plants, fungi, bacteria, etc.), their evolution and their ecology, in the scientific sense of the term, i.e., the scientific study of the relationship between organisms and their environment, as well as the interactions between them: animals, plants, fungi, bacteria...), their evolution and their ecology, in the scientific sense of the term, i.e. the scientific study of the relationship between organisms and their environment, as well as the interactions they develop between themselves (societal or political ecology, ecologism, is not at the heart of the training, although it is sometimes addressed in the courses).
-The fourth major discipline of our training is the acquisition and mastery of the mathematical and statistical tools that are indispensable in ecology and evolutionary biology.
-Finally, the choice of specific teaching units may allow you to specialize in paleontology or paleoecology through the study of Earth sciences.
+The Biology-Ecology (BE) course of the Life Sciences (SV) bachelor's degree is a multi-disciplinary scientific program focused on knowledge of organisms (of all types: animals, plants, fungi, bacteria, etc.), their evolution and their ecology, in the scientific sense of the term: animals, plants, fungi, bacteria...), their evolution and their ecology, in the scientific sense of the term, i.e. the scientific study of the relationship between organisms and their environment, as well as the interactions they develop between themselves (societal or political ecology, ecologism, is not at the heart of the training, although it is sometimes addressed in the courses).
+The fourth major discipline is the acquisition and mastery of the mathematical and statistical tools essential to ecology and evolutionary biology.
+Finally, the choice of specific teaching units can enable you to specialize in paleontology or paleoecology through the study of earth sciences.

 Read more